 The Carillon Battlefield Hiking Trail begins at the Log House Welcome Center picnic area.
 Pick up the trail guide at a kiosk in the picnic area or ask for one at the Guest Service Desk at the Log House.
-The trail is approximately 2 miles, moving along the exit road then moves into the deep woods of this epic 1758 battlefield.
-Take time to appreciate the surrounding woods which offers a strikingly different experience than other areas of the site.
+The trail is approximately 2 miles long, moving along the exit road, moving into the deep woods of this epic 1758 battlefield.
+Take time to appreciate the surrounding woods that offers a strikingly different experience than other areas of the site.
 Hiking in the late spring gives a special opportunity to see native wild flowers and ferns.
 Fall hiking is also a favorite when trees are vibrant with their autumn colors.

 If you are visiting with children or are a child at heart, include the Heroic Maze in your Fort Ticonderoga adventure.
 The 6-acre corn maze is a life-size puzzle cut out in the shape of the fort.
 The design changes each year and you'll want to brush up on Fort Ticonderoga's history so you can answer clues that will guide you out of the maze!
 The Heroic Maze is open August-October each year and included in general admission.

-Mount Defiance is a superb way to end your day.
+Mount Defiance is a superb way to begin or end your day.
 Tours are given each afternoon at 4 pm on Mount Defiance.
-You can hike up the mountain or drive to the top where you'll have a birds-eye view on Ticonderoga's epic history.
+You can hike up or drive to the top where you'll have a birds-eye view on Ticonderoga's epic history.
 This is a picture perfect location to get an overview of the site and great photos to share with your friends and family.

 - The Log House Welcome Center includes the Museum Store and America's Fort Cafe.
 Enjoy localvore fresh salads straight from the King's Garden, delicious sandwiches, and a variety of beverages including regional beer and wine.